-The second required feature is transparency.
-Transparency in this sense refers to the fact that political institutions report conflicts and responsibilities in political decisions on the allocation of resources (Curtin and Meijer 2006).
-Underlying assumption is that transparency of responsibilities allows citizens to make a better informed decision in democratic systems.
-While the EU lacks any such mechanism for citizens to make a direct decision about their executives, it still provides mechanisms to aggregate citizen preferences such as the European parliament elections.
-Thus, public communication can help the EU executives to maintain popular legitimacy if it reports on political responsibilities, i.e provide transparency, as the recent research indicates that citizens, in fact, want the EU to be more transparent(Schafer et al. 2021).

-The last feature is the publicity.
-Publicity refers to the degree to which the audience engages with the issues, acts and processes of the political system (Hüller 2007).
-In other words, the message is not consumed by a specialized group, but larger audience and it becomes a regular part of political discussion.
-While comprehensibility and transparency are necessary for public communication to assist with popular legitimacy, they are not sufficient by themselves.
-The audience should read and engage with the public communication message.
-In other words, it is not enough to put information on political responsibilities with a simple language out in the ether.
-Citizens should be aware of this information, actively engage and digest this information.
-Only then, public communication messages can be expected to influence both individuals’ perception of the political authority and broader public debate about the legitimacy of the polity.
+The second condition is publicity.
+Publicity refers to the degree to which the broader audience, as opposed to atomized individuals, engages with the issues, acts, and processes of the political system (Hüller 2007).
+Comprehending the information is not enough if citizens do not engage with it, digest it, and actively link it to broader debates in the public sphere they care about.
+Only with a sufficient degree of publicity, supranational communication can be expected to influence both individuals’ perception of supranational institutions and the broader public debate about the European polity.

-the EU supranational public communication faces several obstacles in meeting these necessary and sufficient conditions.
-Part of these obstacles are internal; public communication is often subject to internal conflicts and competition over limited resources (Altides 2009; Bijsmans and Altides 2007; Hartlapp et al. 2014: ch.
+Supranational institutions, however, face serious obstacles for comprehensible messaging with high degrees of publicity.
+Part of these obstacles are internal.
+We know that supranational communication is often subject to internal conflicts and competition over limited resources (Altides 2009; Bijsmans and Altides 2007; Hartlapp et al. 2014: ch.
 9).
-In institutions with delegated powers that often involve high levels of expertise, consensus-orientation, and diplomatic restraint, public outreach has traditionally not been a primary concern (Brüggemann 2010; Meyer 1999) thus can offer limited transparency.

-Moreover, supranational communication of the EU is often found wanting in terms of comprehensibility.
-When facing controversial public debates, moreover, supranational institutions may have incentives to avoid clear communication in their strategic efforts to calm controversial debates (Biegoń 2013; Bressanelli et al. 2020; De Wilde and Zürn 2012; Schimmelfennig 2020).
-In effect, supranational communication efforts are often illegible for the wider public (Rauh et al. 2020; Rauh 2021b).
+In institutions with delegated powers that involve high levels of expertise, consensus-orientation, and diplomatic restraint, public outreach has traditionally also been a secondary concern at best (Brüggemann 2010; Meyer 1999).
+And supranational institutions may try to evade controversial debates by avoiding clear communication (Biegoń 2013; Bressanelli et al. 2020; De Wilde and Zürn 2012; Schimmelfennig 2020).
+Traditional communication efforts such as press releases or public speeches of supranational actors are thus often hardly comprehensible for an average citizen (Rauh et al. 2020; Rauh 2021b).

+Against these internal constraints on comprehensible messaging, social media offer attractive features to supranational institutions.
+Firstly, costs are comparatively low: It takes mere minutes to set up an account and they are easy to maintain.
+Secondly, special media platforms usually incentivize clear and concise messages which are also cheaper to produce and to distribute than press releases, e.g. Thirdly, social media offer various multimedia features that aid key message comprehension beyond textual content.

-Supranational institutions also face notable communication obstacles in the broader communication environment.
-Although supranational institutions are tasked with defending the European interest in their policy areas, mass-mediated public spheres tend to be fractured along national borders, languages, and media systems, thus forcing supranational institutions to communicate via national media (Koopmans and Statham 2010; Risse 2014; Trenz 2004; Walter 2015).
-National media are, however, rather selective in covering EU affairs, as traditional journalistic selection logics are often partial to national interests, domestic executives, and their challengers (De Vreese 2001; De Vreese et al. 2006; Trenz 2008).
+Other obstacles are external.
+Supranational institutions focus on the European interest, but mass-mediated public spheres tend to be fractured along national borders, languages, and media systems (Koopmans and Statham 2010; Risse 2014; Trenz 2004; Walter 2015).
+National media are rather selective in covering EU affairs, as traditional journalistic selection logics are often partial to national interests, domestic executives, and their challengers (De Vreese 2001; De Vreese et al. 2006; Trenz 2008).
 Media coverage of the EU is then primarily driven by controversial and contested events such as summits of the heads of state and government, European Parliament (EP) elections, and scandals on the European level (Boomgaarden et al. 2013; Hobolt and Tilley 2014).
-Thus, supranational institutions have a hard time getting their message across via traditional media channels and achieve publicity.
+Thus, supranational institutions have a hard time to achieve positive publicity via traditional media channels.